aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>4</sup>&nbsp;The tongue of the baby [at the breast]
-cleaves to his palate, for thirst.
+ [cleaves to his palate], for thirst.
-The young children ask for bread.
+ [The young children]ask for bread.
-Not one person spares a scrap for them.
+ [Not one person] spares a scrap for them.
 </div></td></tr>